gglaze/GettingCleaningData/CodeBook.md

 The authors provide, but this assignment does not utilize, the original physical data.
 Units for those data are standard gravity units 'g' for acceleration and radian/second for angular velocity.

-Thirty-three names in 'features.txt' incorporate the term 'mean().'
-All have counterparts incorporating the term 'std().'
-This assignment utilizes only those mean/standard deviation variable pairs.
+This assignment extracts sixty-six variables from the source data.
+Half measure means and incorporate the term 'mean().'
+The remaining half measure corresponding standard deviations and incorporate the term 'std().'

 The assignment excludes variables with names including 'meanFreq' and 'gravityMean.'
 Those variables have no standard deviation counterparts.